 - the bar/cafe manager

-- If none of them are around, any other Sugar Swing staff or employee.
+- If none of them are around, the individuals below, or any other Sugar Swing staff or employee.

 - Depending on the situation, you may be asked to file an incident report, which will aid Sugar Swing in taking any necessary action with the offender and to prevent any future misconduct.